 1. Find a regular class or activity

 Ideas include a regular volunteer commitment, exercise class, or book club.
-It even counts to regularly be the one to get out of the house and drive the kids to their after-school activities if that’s all your schedule allows — use the driving and waiting time to catch up on a podcast or book.
+Though in-person activities are once again tricky, it even counts to regularly be the one to get out of the house and drive the kids to their after-school activities if that’s all your schedule allows—use the driving and waiting time to catch up on a podcast or book.

 2. Spend time outside every day

 It’s cold, but getting a daily dose of sunshine will help improve your mood.
-If you work in an office, try to get outside at least once during the day, even if all you do is take a quick walk back and forth across the parking lot.
 If you’re home during the day, bundle up and circle around the block with the kids or the dog.
-On the weekends, round the family up for a brunch date or afternoon at the movies instead of lounging around the house from morning until night.
+If you work outside the home, try to get outside at least once during the day, even if all you do is take a quick walk back and forth across the parking lot.
+On the weekends, round the family up for a brunch date, sledding trip, or afternoon at the movies instead of lounging around the house from morning until night.

 3. Fake warmer temperatures

 Go to an indoor water park, plan a tropical tiki party, make popsicles, or maybe treat yourself to a frozen rosé or a shandy.
-You can also try to find a workaround to incorporate some of your favorite summer traditions into the winter — brush the snow off the grill and make burgers for dinner, use sidewalk chalk on construction paper, or go to an indoor playground.
+You can also try to find a workaround to incorporate some of your favorite summer traditions into the winter—brush the snow off the grill and make burgers for dinner, use sidewalk chalk on construction paper, or use sand toys and snow to create an indoor sensory bin.
 Something as simple as lighting a summery candle can even help put you in a better mood.

 4. Embrace the chance for a cozy night in